Dashlane/Dashlane-iOS-Extension/README.md

 Structure of the returned items
 ======================

+When the extension is dismissed, the (RequestCompletionBlock) completion block is called with a dictionary representing the answer from the Dashlane Extension:

+**Normal data request case**
-When the extension is dismissed, the (RequestCompletionBlock) completion block is called with a dictionary representing the answer from the Dashlane Extension.
-This dictionary contains, for each requested data type (i.e. requestIdentifier), a dictionary representation of a returned user data item.
-The keys for the dictionary representations of returned user data items can be found in [DashlaneExtensionConstants](https://raw.githubusercontent.com/Dashlane/Dashlane-iOS-Extension/master/DashlaneExtensionConstants.h).
+The dictionary contains, for each requested data type (i.e. requestIdentifier), a dictionary representation of a returned user data item.
+The keys for the dictionary representations of returned user data items can be found in [DashlaneExtensionConstants[(https://raw.githubusercontent.com/Dashlane/Dashlane-iOS-Extension/master/DashlaneExtensionConstants.h).

 Example of a returnedItems dictionary: